ikechukwukalu/sanctumauthstarter/README.md

 # About Sanctum Auth Starter

-This is a laravel package that utilises `laravel/ui` and `laravel-sanctum` to create Basic Authetication classes for making REST APIs using [Laravel](https://laravel.com/).
+This is a laravel package that utilises `laravel/ui` and `laravel-sanctum` to create Basic Authetication classes for REST APIs using [Laravel](https://laravel.com/).
 The following functionalities are made available:

 - User registration
 - User login